Sub-Xaero/stimulus-library/docs/controllers/turbo_frame_rc_controller.md

 ## Purpose

-Remotely set the `src` of TurboFrames, and remotely clear their content.
+Remotely set the `src` of TurboFrames, and/or remotely clear their content.

 ### Use Case 1: Modal form.
 ![turbo_frame_rc_controller_example.gif](../_media/turbo_frame_rc_controller_example.gif)